disoauth/DiscoAuth/CONTRIBUTING.md

 - Set the title of the PR to an appropriate and related title
 - Make sure to clearly state what the point of the merge is.
 Ex.
 "Fix an error in issue #1"

+Try to use `pytest` or test it personally

 Code Conventions
 ----------------